dofusdude/dofusdude-js/docs/AllItemsApi.md

 import dofusdude from 'dofusdude-js';

 let apiInstance = new dofusdude.AllItemsApi();
-let language = "language_example"; // String | a valid language code
-let game = dofus2; // String |
+let language = fr; // String | a valid language code let game = dofus2; // String |
 let query = atcham; // String | case sensitive search query let opts = {
-  'filterTypeName': Bottes, // String | only results with the translated type name across all item_subtypes 'filterMinLevel': 190, // Number | only results which level is equal or above this value 'filterMaxLevel': 200 // Number | only results which level is equal or below this value };
+  'filterTypeName': Bottes, // String | only results with the translated type name across all item_subtypes 'filterMinLevel': 190, // Number | only results which level is equal or above this value 'filterMaxLevel': 200, // Number | only results which level is equal or below this value 'limit': 8 // Number | maximum number of returned results };
 apiInstance.getItemsAllSearch(language, game, query, opts, (error, data, response) => {
   if (error) {